rsp/cmi/PITCHME.md

 ---

-Discussing REST endpoints is designing a network protocol
+Discussing REST endpoints<br>is designing a network protocol

 ---